-FIRE AND EXPLOSION HAZARD Combustible dust or flammable fumes, such as solvent and paint fumes, in work area can ignite or explode.
-To help prevent fire and explosion: Fluids used must meet the appropriate flammability requirements: FM, FMc Approved: Material does not sustain burning in accordance with the Standard Test Method for Sustained Burning of Liquid Mixtures, ASTM D4206.
-CE-EN 50059 Compliant: Material is classified as non-ignitable as defined by EN 50059: 2018.
+$\wedge$ FIRE AND EXPLOSION HAZARD Combustible dust or flammable fumes, such as solvent and paint fumes, in work area can ignite or explode.
+To help prevent fire and explosion: Fluids used must meet the appropriate flammability requirements: Material does not sustain burning in accordance with the Standard Test Method for Sustained Burning of Liquid Mixtures, ASTM D4206.
+CE-EN 50348 Compliant: Material is classified as non-ignitable as defined by EN 50059: 2018.
 Electrostatic equipment must be used only by trained, qualified personnel who understand the requirements of this manual.
 Stop operation immediately if static sparking occurs or you feel a shock.
 Do not use equipment until you identify and correct the problem.
-Check gun resistance, hose resistance, and electrical grounding daily.
-Use and clean equipment only in well ventilated area.
-Interlock the gun air supply to prevent operation unless ventilation air flow is above the minimum required value.
+Use and clean equipment only in well ventilated area. Ð Interlock the gun air supply to prevent operation unless ventilation air flow is above the minimum required value.
 Only use non-flammable solvents when flushing or cleaning equipment.
-Only use the red-colored Graco electrically conductive gun air hose with this gun.
-Do not use black or gray-colored Graco air hoses.
 Do not use pail liners unless they are conductive and grounded.
 Always turn the electrostatics off when flushing, cleaning or servicing equipment.
-Eliminate all ignition sources; such as pilot lights, cigarettes, portable electric lamps, and plastic drop cloths (potential static arc).
-Do not plug or unplug power cords or turn lights on or off when flammable fumes are present.
+Eliminate all ignition sources; such as pilot lights, cigarettes, portable electric lamps, and plastic drop cloths (potential static arc). • Do not plug or unplug power cords or turn lights on or off when flammable fumes are present.
 Keep work area free of debris, including solvent, rags and gasoline.
 Keep a working fire extinguisher in the work area.

-ELECTRIC SHOCK HAZARD This equipment must be grounded.
+• ELECTRIC SHOCK HAZARD 4 This equipment must be grounded.
 Improper grounding, setup, or usage of the system can cause electric shock: Turn off and disconnect power cord before servicing equipment.
 Connect only to grounded electrical outlets.
 Use only 3-wire extension cords.
 Ensure ground prongs are intact on power and extension cords.
 Do not expose to rain.
 Store indoors.
-Wait five minutes after disconnecting power cord before servicing.
 Ground all equipment, personnel, object being sprayed, and conductive objects in or close to spray area.
 See Grounding instructions.
-Connect the electrostatic gun to a voltage isolation system that will discharge the system voltage when not in use.
 All electrical wiring must be done by a qualified electrician and comply with all local codes and regulations.
 Follow the Fluid Voltage Discharge and Grounding Procedure when instructed to discharge the voltage; before cleaning, flushing, or servicing the system; before approaching the front of the gun; and before opening the isolation enclosure for the isolated fluid supply.
-Do not touch the gun nozzle or electrode, or come within 4 in.
-(102 mm) of the electrode during gun operation.
-Follow the Fluid Voltage Discharge and Grounding Procedure.
-Only use the red-colored Graco electrically conductive gun air hose with this gun.
-Do not use black or gray-colored Graco air hoses.
-Do not splice hoses together.
-Install only one continuous Graco waterborne fluid hose between the isolated fluid supply and the spray gun.
-MOVING PARTS HAZARD Moving parts can pinch, cut or amputate fingers and other body parts.
+Do not touch the gun pozzle or electrode, or come within 4 in (102 mm) of the electrode. be not toder the gan hozzle of cloud out, of come within 4 m. (roz min) of the cloud out out out out out out out out out out ^ MOVING PARTS HAZARD Moving parts can pinch, cut or amputate fingers and other body parts.
 Keep clear of moving parts.
-Do not operate equipment with protective guards or covers removed.
+MPa/bar/PSI Do not operate equipment with protective guards or covers removed.
 Equipment can start without warning.
-Before checking, moving, or servicing equipment, follow the Pressure Relief Procedure and disconnect all power sources.
-SKIN INJECTION HAZARD High-pressure fluid from gun, hose leaks, or ruptured components will pierce skin.
+Before checking, moving, or servicing equipment, follow the Pressure Relief Procedure and disconnect all power sources. $\wedge$ SKIN INJECTION HAZARD High-pressure fluid from gun, hose leaks, or ruptured components will pierce skin.
 This may look like just a cut, but it is a serious injury that can result in amputation.
 Get immediate surgical treatment.
-Do not spray without tip guard installed.
-Engage trigger lock when not spraying.
-Do not point gun at anyone or at any part of the body.
-Do not put your hand over the spray tip.
+Do not point dispensing device at anyone or at any part of the body.
+Do not put your hand over the fluid outlet.
 Do not stop or deflect leaks with your hand, body, glove, or rag.
-Follow the Pressure Relief Procedure when you stop spraying and before cleaning, checking, or servicing equipment.
+Follow the Pressure Relief Procedure when you stop dispensing and before cleaning, checking, or servicing equipment.
 Tighten all fluid connections before operating the equipment.
 Check hoses and couplings daily.
 Replace worn or damaged parts immediately.